-Located in the hisrtoric Water and Electric Building (1913), now on the Historic Register.
-The renovation produced 18,000 square feet of gallery space.
+Located in the historic Water and Electric Building (1913), now on the Historic Register.
+Renovation produced 18,000 square feet of gallery space.

 Annual competition and exhibition for elementary, middle, and high schools

 Works inspired by Francisco de Goya’s 19th century series 'Disasters of War'

 Showcases a diversity of design in modern flatware